Play: The B Sides

-The song "Memory Gospel" was used on the soundtracks for the films Get Carter (2000) 40 Days and 40 Nights and Southland Tales as well as the documentary Earthlings.
+“Flower” is also a walk-up song used by Major League Baseball player Bryce Harper.
+The song "Memory Gospel" was used on the soundtracks for the films Get Carter, 40 Days and 40 Nights and Southland Tales as well as the documentary Earthlings.

 Critical reception

 AllMusic's John Bush wrote that the B-sides are "distinctly inferior to what was heard on Play — which proves nothing much more than the fact that Moby is a good editor as well as a great producer."
 Neva Chonin from Rolling Stone said it was "more of a meditative tone poem" than the "millennial time signature" that was Play.

 Track listing

 B-sides not featured on the album: